jabuwu/ttf2mesh_triangulation/README.md

 }
 ```

-## Running the test
+## Running the ttf2mesh equality test

-The only test included in this repo is one which checks byte-for-byte equality with ttf2mesh.
+A test included in this repo checks byte-for-byte equality with ttf2mesh.
 It checks 11165 glyphs from two separate fonts.
 The test file is 100MB so it's not included in the git repo, and must be generated.
 More test fonts can be added easily in `test_gen/ttf2mesh_test_data_gen.c`.

 ```
 cd test_gen